-Requirements traceability is essential for the verification of the progress and completeness of a software implementation [8].
-While, e.g., in the aviation or medical industry traceability is prescribed by law [3], there are also process maturity models requesting a certain level of traceability [9].
+Requirements traceability is essential for the verification of the progress and completeness of a software implementation [7].
+While, e.g., in the aviation or medical industry traceability is prescribed by law [2], there are also process maturity models requesting a certain level of traceability [8].

-Traceable artifacts such as Software Requirement, Software Unit, or Test Specification, and the links between those such as details, implements, and tests constitute the TIM [10].
-Retrieving traceability information and establishing a TIM is beyond the scope of this paper and approaches for standardization such as [11] have already been researched.
+Traceable artifacts such as Software Requirement, Software Unit, or Test Specification, and the links between those such as details, implements, and tests constitute the TIM [9].
+Retrieving traceability information and establishing a TIM is beyond the scope of this paper and approaches for standardization such as [10] have already been researched.

-In contrast to the high effort that is made to create and maintain a TIM, only a fraction of practitioners takes advantage of the inherent information [3].
+In contrast to the high effort that is made to create and maintain a TIM, only a fraction of practitioners takes advantage of the inherent information [2].
 However, Rempel and Mäder (2015) have shown that the number of related requirements or the average distance between related requirements have a positive correlation with the number of defects associated with this requirement.
-Traceability models not only ease maintenance tasks and the evolution of software systems [12] but can also support analyses in diverse fields of software engineering such as development practices, product quality, or productivity [13].
-In addition, other model-driven domains, such as variability management in software product lines, benefit from traceability information [14].
+Traceability models not only ease maintenance tasks and the evolution of software systems [11] but can also support analyses in diverse fields of software engineering such as development practices, product quality, or productivity [12].
+In addition, other model-driven domains, such as variability management in software product lines, benefit from traceability information [13].

-Due to the lack of sophisticated tool support, these opportunities are often missed [4].
-On the one hand, query languages for TIMs have been researched extensively, including Traceability Query Language (TQL) [5], Visual Trace Modeling Language (VTML) [6], and Traceability Representation Language (TRL) [15].
-On the other hand, traceability tools mostly offer a predefined set of evaluations, often with simple tree or matrix views, e.g., [16].
+Due to the lack of sophisticated tool support, these opportunities are often missed [3].
+On the one hand, query languages for TIMs have been researched extensively, including Traceability Query Language (TQL) [4], Visual Trace Modeling Language (VTML) [5], and Traceability Representation Language (TRL) [14].
+On the other hand, traceability tools mostly offer a predefined set of evaluations, often with simple tree or matrix views, e.g., [15].
 Hence, especially company- or project-specific information regarding software quality and project progress cannot be retrieved and remains unused.

-Our approach integrates both fields of research using a textual domain-specific language DSL [17] that is focused on describing customized rule, metric and query expressions.
-In contrast to the Traceability Metamodelling Language [18] defining a domain-specific configuration of traceable artifacts, the work builds on a model regarding the specification of type-safe expressions and for deriving the scope of available elements from concrete TIM instances.
+Our approach integrates both fields of research using a textual DSL [16] that is focused on describing customized rule, metric and query expressions.
+In contrast to the Traceability Metamodelling Language [17] defining a domain-specific configuration of traceable artifacts, our work builds on a model regarding the specification of type-safe expressions and for deriving the scope of available elements from concrete TIM instances.